Bio

 In undergrad, I was (for a bit) the varsity coxswain for the Men’s Lightweight Rowing team.
 I also have written for the Daily Princetonian.

-I grew up in Michigan in northern Macomb County, getting my International Baccalaureate Diploma from the International Academy of Macomb (a public magnet school), then moving to New Jersey for undergrad and a gap year, then moving to Texas in 2019 during the pandemic for graduate school.
-I enjoy reading, writing, games, and my cats: Kalypso and Kyrkae.
+I grew up in Michigan in northern Macomb County, getting my International Baccalaureate Diploma from the International Academy of Macomb (a public magnet school) with the then-highest scores in higher-level economics and history and overall.
+I moved to New Jersey for undergrad and a gap year, then moved to Texas in 2019 during the pandemic for graduate school.
+I enjoy reading, writing, games, art, and my cats: Kalypso and Kyrkae.
+Kalypso spent a year and a half sitting in front of the shower, and Kyrkae asks for everything by poking me with her claw.

 Art